ACROSS

 Noah slowly approached and tapped one of the spider’s raised legs with his sword, causing it to hiss in rage and attack blindly.
 It couldn’t sense the presence of anyone or anything nearby, so it could do nothing to stop Noah from ending its life.
 He harvested what he needed from the body and then returned to camp.

 The illusion could block sounds from reaching his enemy, but it couldn’t erase the sense of touch, so he couldn’t just turn invisible and stab someone without them feeling it.
 Also, while invisible, he could see mana in the environment and life forms.
-He couldn't measure or detect affinity, but certain animals seemed shrouded in mana.
+He couldn't measure the amount or detect affinity, but certain animals seemed shrouded in mana.
 He didn’t get the impression that they could use magic, more like it clung to them, like an odor.
 What made them so special?
 This was just another question that Noah chalked up to something he’d learn later.

 It was a sweet relief to Noah and Tin when they finally left the forest.
 After days of repeated ambushes by predators and goblins, the sea of trees flanking them gave way, replaced with fields where farmers and slaves were planting crops.
 In the distance, they saw the town of Clive.
 It was surrounded by a log fence to keep the monsters out, reminding Noah of the colonial village museum from his fifth-grade field trip.
 The creek from their waterfall camp joined into the river that flowed beside the town.

-Guards in cheap leather armor manned the gate, and they stopped Noah and Tin as they approached.
+Guards in cheap armor manned the gate, and they stopped Noah and Tin as they approached.
 One looked over the horses and the wagon with a wary eye.
 “These belong to Garrow and his men.
 How did you come by them?”

 “Were you close with Garrow?”